DeDogeGod/mimiWIN8-BashBunny/README.md

 # mimiWIN8
+# THIS IS ONLY FOR EDU.
+I AM NOT RESPONSIBLE FOR WHATEVER YOU DO WHITH THIS!!!
 --------------------------------------------------------
 Using a combination of admin bypass discover by Darren Kitchen and mimikatz, this program allows your bash bunny to take plain text windows passwords from windows 8 machines without SE updates.
 (SE meaing windows defender or security updates)
 #